Changissnz/caricature_of_the_modern_American_savage/README.md

 That is really a big reason why social ills remain.
 To operate in the shadows is too dark and there would be nothing to show for except for ends revealed too late.
 So modern American savages have a tendency to prefer operating in the light.
 Entertainment show business encourages these ones.
-From their perspective, they are what this fuel revolves around, an endless cycle for their domination as perpetual as public perception embraces them out to be.
+From their perspective, they are what this fuel revolves around, an endless cycle empowering them for their domination as perpetual as public perception embraces them out to be.
+First impressions, presentability, persuasion all to centralize social understanding of them in monotonous terms prime for caricature.
+Models.